jxne00/AudioMix/README.md

 ## Introduction
 AudioMix is a music player made using the JUCE framework.
 This music player allows loading and playing of tracks, with functionalities such as speed, volume and position adjustment of the loaded track.
-Several tracks can also be loaded into the playlist component, which will be saved upon exiting the application.
-Other functionalities include crossfading two tracks, adding tracks to queue, and wavefrom display.
+Several tracks can be loaded into the playlist component, which will be saved upon exiting the application.
+Other functionalities include crossfading of two tracks, ability to add tracks to queue, and wavefrom display.
 <br />

 ## Usage